contact sales: (855) FLUENT-8or(855) 358-3688

 Available Cognitive Services and AI features

-• Extract key phrases: The function Extract key phrases evaluates the unstructured text and returns a list of key phrases for each text field.
+Extract key phrases evaluates the unstructured text and returns a list of key phrases for each text field.
 The input to the function requires a text field or the optional parameter “Cultureinfo.”
 Extracting keyphrases works best with large pieces of text, whereas tonality analysis is more efficient when using small pieces of text.

-Tonality analysis is performed on all input data, as opposed to extracting tonality with a specific entity in the text.
+Tonality analysis is performed on all input data instead of extracting tonality with a specific entity in the text.
 As practice confirms, the assessment accuracy increases when the document contains one or two sentences, not large text blocks.
 During the evaluation of objectivity, the model determines whether the specified text is descriptive or includes the key.
 Over descriptive text, primarily tone analysis is not performed.
 He receives a score of 0.50 and is no longer processed.
 At the next stage, the reader, which is further processed in the pipeline, is assigned a score higher or lower than 0.50, depending on the detected tonality.
 The tonality analysis API now supports English, German, Spanish, and French.
 For other languages, the feature is available in a preview version.
-See the article Language and Region Support in the Text Analysis API for more information.
+For more information, see the article Language and Region Support in the Text Analysis API.

-• Adding tags to images: The Tag Images feature allows you to add tags to more than 2000 recognizable objects, living beings, landscapes, and actions.
+The Tag Images feature allows you to add tags to more than 2000 recognizable objects, living beings, landscapes, and actions.
 If uncertainty arises with adding a tag, the meaning of the tag in the context used can be explained in the output.
 There is no taxonomy of tags or their inheritance hierarchy.
 The content tag collection is the basis for describing the displayed image in a natural language, set out in sentences.

 Schedule a free consultation